When Does Daylight Saving Time End in 2026? Dates, Clock Changes & History Explained

 If you curse the clock after losing some of your precious slumbers, you can blame Benjamin Franklin.
-The founding father who said, “Early to bed, early to rise makes a man healthy, wealthy, and wise,” had the idea of DST to conserve energy.
-He first proposed the idea in one of his letters in 1784 but the clock change didn’t happen until over 100 years later.
+The founding father who said, “Early to bed, early to rise makes a man healthy, wealthy and wise” had the idea of DST to conserve energy.
+He first proposed the idea in one of his letters in 1784, but the clock change didn’t happen until over 100 years later.

 Picryl

 While DST was created to conserve energy, reports show that it doesn’t really do much these days.
-As technology improved, we now have more energy-efficient electronics and lightbulbs which dub any energy conservation created by DST unnecessary.
+As technology improved, we now have more energy-efficient electronics and lightbulbs, which dub any energy conservation created by DST unnecessary.
 Unfortunately, it isn’t healthy for us either.
 While some argue that the extra sunlight can help us in those months when winter drags into spring, the opposite is true.
-There are more heart attacks, car accidents, workplace injuries, and general feelings of unwell brought on by the lack of sleep.
+There are more heart attacks, car accidents, workplace injuries, and general feelings of unwellness brought on by the lack of sleep.
 Yikes, be careful out there!

 Mike Licht, NotionsCapital.com/Flickr